 Not only are all pets required by law to be vaccinated against rabies, but it is also very important to protect your cat and your human family from this deadly virus.
 Kittens receive one initial dose at 12 weeks of age.
 Adult cats receive the Purevax® vaccine every year after that to maximize protection.

 This vaccine protects against feline viral rhinotracheitis, calici virus and panleukopenia, all of which can be very dangerous to your cat’s respiratory and gastrointestinal systems.
 Pets should receive this kitten shot at six weeks of age and then every three weeks until the kitten is 16 weeks old.
 After that, your cat should receive this vaccine once a year.

 Feline leukemia is a deadly disease that affects your cat’s immune system and may cause cancerous conditions.
 The symptoms for this disease can be easily missed and are often only noticed when the disease is already spread.
 We recommend kittens begin receiving this vaccine at nine weeks of age and after the second dose is administered, another booster should be given one year later.

 Why Is Vaccinating My Pet Important?

 A little prevention can go a long way when it comes to maintaining your pet’s health.
 Ensuring your pet remains up to date with their vaccinations can help prevent a variety of diseases from affecting your dog or cat.
 Vaccinating your pet helps maintain their quality of life and is more affordable than treating the diseases they protect against.
 Certain diseases that can be contracted by pets can also be passed on to humans.
 At Montgomery Veterinary Associates, we want to keep every member of your family healthy!
-Make sure your pet is up to date on their vaccines and call us to schedule their vaccination appointment today!
+Make sure your pet is up to date on their cat or dog vaccines and call us to schedule their vaccination appointment today!